 The Wild things!
 Team of Directors

 Jennie founded Wild things! in in 1998 whilst working at award winning reforestation charity Trees for Life.
 She was motivated by her wanting to share her love of the natural world with others, in particular those that struggle with having access to the wild and wonderful places on their doorstep due to lack of confidence, resources, or other social or environmental challenges.

 Jennie holds an MSc in Ethnobotany from Kent University and Kew Gardens, London, is a qualified Forest School Leader, a Bushcraft practitioner and has a Certificate in Biological Recording and Medical Herbalism.

 Alan is the founder of Trees for Life and served as their Executive Director for a fruitful 31 years.
-Trees for Life, an award-winning conservation charity that has been working since 1989 to help restore the Caledonian Forest in the Highlands of Scotland.
+Trees for Life are an award-winning conservation charity that has been working since 1989 to help restore the Caledonian Forest in the Highlands of Scotland.
 The charity focuses on an area to the west of Loch Ness and Inverness, where it works in partnership with major landowners such as Forestry Commission Scotland, the RSPB and National Trust for Scotland, as well as on its own 10,000 acre Dundreggan Estate in Glen Moriston.
 Thousands of volunteers have taken part in the charity’s week-long volunteer programmes, sometimes having life-changing experiences, and the millionth tree of the project will be planted in 2012.
 Alan has given presentations about forest restoration at conferences and events in both the UK and many other countries, and has travelled widely to photograph endangered trees and threatened forests around the world.
 He is the founder of the Restore the Earth Project and is a trustee of the charities Wild things!! and the Earth Restoration Service, and was formerly also a trustee of the Findhorn Foundation.
 In 2001 he received the prestigious Schumacher Award for ‘his inspirational and practical work on conserving and restoring degraded ecosystems’.